flimberg/2DSeismicWaveScatteringInVolcanoes/perturbedVolcano.md

 ## Description

-- The s- and p-wave velocity of the surrounding rock is perturbated by 5% (later varied).
+- The s- and p-wave velocity of the surrounding rock is perturbed by 5% (later varied).
 - The contrast between the s-wave velocity of the magma and the surrounding rock is systematically varied from 80% (low contrast, the magma has 80% of the surrounding s-wave velocity) to 10% (high contrast).
 - The higher the contrast, the clearer the scattering of the wave due to the magma.
 - The resonance recorded at the stations at the top (center stations) is not observable if the constrast is 0.8.